Active learning for data streams: a survey

-If we use an evaluation scheme based on a held-out test set, at each learning step $t$ the performance of the model is assessed using the same test set.
+If we use an evaluation scheme based on a holdout test set, at each learning step $t$ the performance of the model is assessed using the same test set.
 This can be a reasonable approach if we are dealing with a stationary data stream, which does not evolve over time.
 Under these assumptions, using the same test set we might be able to better assess the prediction improvement as more labeled examples are included in the design.
 However, this approach might not be ideal when dealing with drifting data streams.
 In these circumstances, a prequential evaluation scheme can be more useful to monitor the evolution of the prediction error over time \citep{covid,Cerqueira2020,Tieppo2022,Cacciarelli2021}.
 In online learning, prequential evaluation is also referred to as test-then-train approach, and it involves using each incoming instance first to measure the prediction error, and then to be included in the training set \citep{quintana}.
-For imbalanced data streams, a specific prequential variant of the area under the curve metric has been proposed \citep{Brzezinski2015,Brzezinski2017}.
-In the online active learning framework, the prequential evaluation scheme is extensively used \citep{Krawczyk2017,Xu2016,Pham2022,Castellani2022,Mohamad2020}, and its main steps are described in Algorithm \ref{alg:6}.
+The main steps of the test-then-train approach are reported in Algorithm \ref{alg:6}.
 The key idea is that at each time step $t$, we first test the model by making a prediction, then we decide whether to query the true labels and finally we update our model.